 Most are low growers.
 The taller kinds rarely reach more than 5 or 6 ft., and pruning can keep them at 3 ft. almost indefinitely.
 For bushy, compact plants, pinch back branch tips at least once yearly, after flowering.
 For a more open structure, let plants grow naturally and thin out branches occasionally.
 Plants in partial shade are less compact and produce fewer flowers than those in full sun.
 Good seacoast plants.

 Native to China.
-Grows 4 to 5 ft. high, 5 to 6 ft. wide, with 1/2 to 3-in.-long, pointed leaves and 1/2-in. flowers in white tinged with pink.
-Species is seldom seen in gardens, but its varieties are widely grown and sold.
+Grows to 4–5 ft. tall and 5–6 ft. wide, with 1/2–3-in.-long, pointed leaves and 1/2-in. flowers in white tinged with pink.
+The species is seldom seen in gardens, but its varieties are widely grown and sold.
 They differ mainly in flower color and in plant size and form; there is variation even within a variety.
 Flower color is especially inconsistent: in warmer climates and exposures, blossoms are usually lighter, and in general blooms are paler in fall than in spring.
-In the Northwest, subject to a leaf spot fungus, which defoliates the plants.'Majestic Beauty'
+In the Northwest, subject to a leaf spot fungus, which defoliates the plants.Rhaphiolepis ‘Majestic Beauty’

 Thought by some to be a hybrid between Rhaphiolepis and loquat (Eriobotrya), this Rhaphiolepis is larger in every detail than the others.
-Can be trained as a single- or multi-trunked tree to 20 to 25 ft. tall, 8 to 10 ft. wide; as a shrub, easily kept at 10 to 12 ft. tall, 6 to 8 ft. wide.
+Can be trained as a single- or multitrunked tree to 25 ft. tall and 10 ft. wide; as a shrub, it is easily kept at 10–12 ft. tall and 6–8 ft. wide.
 Fragrant light pink flowers in clusters to 10 in. wide.
 Leaves are 4 in. long.